-Nerts is a game that has been around for about 20 years.
-It may be fairly new but is about as fun and entertaining as card games come.
-Read on to find out how to play.
+Nerts is a game which - to my knowledge - has not been around for more than 20 years.
+It may be fairly new, but is about as fun and entertaining as card games come.
+Read on to find out how to play!

-Give each player a deck of cards.
-If you have five people playing, you need five decks of cards.
-It helps if each deck is visibly unique from the others, so that the decks are easily separated after games.
+First off, each player needs to have a deck of cards.
+If you have 5 people playing, you will need 5 decks of cards.
+It may also be a good idea to make sure each deck is visibly unique from the others, so that decks are not confused after games.

-Shuffle your deck of cards and place four cards face up in a row (called the "train") in front of you.
-Have everyone do the same.
-All players then count out 13 cards and place them in a stack, face up, slightly off to the side.
-The remainder of the cards are used to count off by 3s as you would playing solitaire.
-Therefore, they should be face down while in the players' hands.
-The players should also be in a circle with nothing set in the center area between (called the "pot").
+After everyone has a deck, have each person shuffle their deck and place 4 cards face up in a row (also called "train") in front of them.
+Then have them count out 13 cards and place them in a stack, face up, slightly off to the side (but still easily accessible during the game).
+The remainder of the cards will be used to count off by 3's as one would playing Solitarie.
+Therefore, they should be face down while in the player's hands.
+The players should also be in a circle with nothing set in the center area between (also called the "pot").

-Begin playing the game by moving cards about or flipping through your hand cards.
-This is one of the unique things about this game: there is no set or specific rule on how to begin; someone (anyone) simply starts it, and everyone else follows along.
+To begin the game, one of the players (it doesn't matter who) simply begins playing the game by moving cards about or flipping through their hand cards.
+This is one of the unique things about this game: there is no set or specific rule on how to begin - someone simply starts it and everyone else follows along.
 Naturally, however, the game cannot begin until everyone is ready and has all their cards situated.
 Beyond that, begin when desired.

-Use the "train" to play your cards.
-The object of the game is to play all of the 13-card stack beside you, one at a time, from top to bottom.
-You do this by adding them to the pot--or center area --or adding them to your train.
-You must never have more than four cards in your train.
-However, you can play or combine some of these cards into columns like in solitaire (descending with alternate colors, such as an 8 of diamonds with a 7 of clubs underneath, followed by a 6 of hearts).
-When you have fewer than four cards, you must add a card or cards to keep the row at four cards.
+As has already been mentioned, the object of the game is to play off all the 13-card stack beside you, one at a time, from top to bottom.
+You do this by adding them to the "pot" - or center area - or adding them to your "train" - row of cards in front of you.
+There must never be more than 4 cards in the "train."
+However, you can play off or combine some of these cards into columns like in Solitaire (descending with alternate colors - i.e., an 8 of diamonds can have a 7 of clubs underneath, followed by a 6 of hearts, etc).
+When you have less than 4 cards, you must add a card or cards to keep the row at 4 cards.
 Thus you can play down your 13-card stack.

-Dominate the pot.
-Like solitaire, the pot is for the aces and full suits counting up from ace (ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, jack, queen, king).
-But with Nerts, you have more people playing the pot.
-Everyone can play off any of the stacks in the pot.
-For example, if Player 1 places an ace in the pot, Player 3 can place a 2 of the same suit on top of that, and Player 1 or 4 can place the 3 of the same suit.
+The "pot" can also be used to play off your 13-card stack.
+It is the area in the center of all the players (remember, there should be nothing set there, such as a bowl of chips and salsa).
+Like Solitarie, the "pot" is for the aces and full suits counting up from ace (i.e., ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, jack, queen, king).
+But with Nerts, you have more people playing the "pot."
+Everyone can play off of any of the stacks in the "pot."
+For example, if player 1 places an ace in the "pot," player 3 can place a 2 of the same suit on top of that, and player 1 or 4 can place the 3 of the same suit.
 And the whole while everyone is trying to play off their 13-card stacks at the same time!
-If two players both place a card on a stack in the pot at the same time, then the player whose card is on the bottom gets to keep it there.
+Fun stuff!
+If two players both place a card on a stack in the "pot" at the same time, then the player who's card is on the bottom gets to keep it there.

-Flip through your hand cards.
-You go through these by picking out every third card, like in solitaire.
-You can place these cards in the pot or on the train, but not in the 13-card stack (why would you want to?).
+The third medium you have for moving cards are your hand cards.
+You go through these by picking out every third card, like on Solitarie.
+You can place these cards in the "pot" or on the "train," but not in the 13-card stack (why would you want to?).
 Use the hand cards wisely.
-If you can move a train card or one from the 13-card stack, do it.
+If you can move a "train" card or one from the 13-card stack, do it.
 The hand cards are there to keep the game moving and to give you more options.